Yaroslav1918/fs16_6-frontend-project-public/README.md

 - MUI

 ## Features
+- choose day or night theme.
+- stripe payment.
+- google  authorization.

 ### User (not logged in)

 - able to:
 - use carousel effect to display product images
-- choose day or night theme.
 - view all products
 - filter products by price, category or find by name
 - view single product page
-- see sign up or sign ip
+- direct authentication sign up or sign in
-- fill sign in form via google
+- sign in  via google
 - add and remove products to cart
-- enlarge the product image on the home page

 #### Logged in user